-26. The adjustments to be made to the market organizations must be based on the principle that in the present state of agricultural technology it is neither economically sound nor financially feasible to guarantee price or aid levels for unlimited quantities.
+The adjustments to be made to the market organizations must be based on the principle that in the present state of agricultural technology it is neither economically sound nor financially feasible to guarantee price or aid levels for unlimited quantities.

 Two further factors justify this principle:

-• When the Community was created the level of self-supply was more than 100% only for certain vegetables and for butter but it is now more than 100% for major crops except maize, rice, oilseeds and sheepmeat.

-• The increase in food consumption in the Community is now practically nil, owing to demographic stagnation (the population increase was nearly 1% per annum at the beginning of the 1960s and is now 0.2%) and the high level of consumption already attained.
+- (a) when the Community was created the level of self-supply was more than 100% only for certain vegetables and for butter but it is now more than 100% for major crops except maize, rice, oilseeds and sheepmeat. - (b) the increase in food consumption in the Community is now practically nil, owing to demographic stagnation (the population increase was nearly 1% per annum at the beginning of the Sixties and is now 0.2%) and the high level of consumption already attained.
 Consumption may even fall, for economic or dietetic reasons or reasons connected with the population structure.

-Contrast for example with this fact the increase in the yield of common wheat per hectare from an average of 2 500 kg at the beginning of the 1960s to 4 000 kg now and the increase in average milk yield from dairy cows from 3 000 kg to 4 000 kg.
+contrast for example with this fact the increase in the yield of which has risen common wheat per hectare/from an average of 25 quintals at the beginning of the Sixties to 40 quintals now and the increase in average milk yield from dairy cows from 3 000 kg to 4 000 kg.